 Unless you object, Hearing Doctors of NJ may disclose to a member of your family, a relative, a close friend or any other person you identify, your protected health information that directly relates to that person's involvement in your health care.
 If you are unable to agree or object to such a disclosure, Hearing Doctors of NJ may disclose such information, as necessary, if Hearing Doctors of NJ determines that it is in your best interest based on professional judgment.
 Also, for example, if you are brought into this office and are unable to communicate normally with your clinician for some reason, Hearing Doctors of NJ may find it is in your best interest to give your hearing instrument and other supplies to the friend or relative who brought you in for treatment.
 Hearing Doctors of NJ may also use and disclose protected health information to notify such persons of your location, general condition, or death.
-Hearing Doctors of NJ also may coordinate with disaster relief agencies to make this type of notification.
 Hearing Doctors of NJ also may use professional judgment and experience with common practice to make reasonable decisions about your best interests in allowing a person to act on your behalf to pick up your hearing instruments, supplies, records, or other things that contain protected health information about you.